MediaComem/comem-appmob/IMAGE-UPLOAD.md

     });
   };

-  newIssueCtrl.createIssue = function() {
+  // Create an issue:
-    // First upload the image, then create the issue using the image URL provided by the qimg API return postImage().then(postIssue);
+  // * First upload the picture to the qimg API
+  // * Then create the issue using the image URL provided by the qimg API newIssueCtrl.createIssue = function() {
+    return postImage().then(postIssue);
   };